 Over the next three years, she made numerous visits to an allergist, otolaryngologist and pulmonologist.
-Still unable to find answers for her breathing problems, Gwen sought care at National Jewish Health, the leading respiratory hospital in the nation for 115 years.
+Still unable to find answers for her breathing problems, Gwen sought care at National Jewish Health, the leading respiratory hospital in the nation.

 “The doctors at National Jewish Health were the cream of the crop, and I was so impressed by the competence of the staff, the efficiency of the system and the thoroughness of the testing.”

 Doctors determined that scar tissue had formed in Gwen’s trachea.
 Instead of her trachea being just smaller than a golf ball, Gwen was breathing through a hole the size of a pea.
 She needed surgery immediately.